Thebeastbassist/ynab-data-pipeline/README.md

 # ynab-data-pipeline
-Python script connects to the YNAB PIT (personal identification token) and extracts data as a CSV to be uploaded to Power BI for further dashboard creation.
+Python script connects to the YNAB PAT (personal access token) and extracts data as a CSV to be uploaded to Power BI for further dashboard creation.